Pan Seared Salmon with a Creamy Lemon Dill Sauce is perfectly crispy and flaky salmon that is in the most amazing creamy lemon dill sauce.

 - 1 Tablespoon water

-- In a medium sized skillet heat the olive oil over medium low heat.
+In a medium sized skillet heat the olive oil over medium low heat.
 Salt and pepper the salmon and add to the skillet skin sized down.
-Heat for about 5 minutes and flip the salmon to the other side and cook for another 5 minutes until the salmon is brown and center is slightly pink.
+Heat for about 5 minutes and flip with a spatula the salmon to the other side and cook for another 5 minutes until the salmon is brown and center is slightly pink.
 Remove salmon and set aside on a plate.